Matrimonio infantil a los 15

 3% of boys in Nigeria are married before the age of 18.

-Child marriage is most common in the North West and North East of Nigeria, where 68% and 57% of women aged 20-49 were married before their 18th birthday.
 Child marriage is particularly common among Nigeria’s poorest, rural households and the Hausa ethnic group.

 A 2017 World Bank/ICRW study estimated that ending child marriage could generate Nigeria an additional USD7.6 billion in earnings and productivity.